TRON: ARES (2025)

 Well, the movie is immense in its charm, and it pioneers the flavor of nearly ever Bond film released from here on out, at least until the coming of the blunt, brooding instrument of Daniel Craig.

 The vile henchman, Oddjob, with his razor bowler hat introduced a staple needed for a winning film.
 Every bad guy had to have an unusual trait.
 Pussy Galore (Honor Blackman) set a more defined precedent for the Bond Girl.
-Even Shirley Bassey’s dangerously pounding title song carried a threat of the most threatening villains to come.
+Even Shirley Bassey’s dangerously pounding title song carried a threat of the most sadistic villains to come.

 Plus the gadgets are exceedingly fun.
 How do I know?
 Because time and again Bond returns toward using his classic Astin Martin DB5 with tricked out machine guns, oil slick and (I wouldn’t joke about this) ejector seat.
 007’s moment with Q became a necessary ingredient in every Bond film following “Goldfinger.”
 Actually, I think Q is only missing from 2 or 3 films following this entry.